The Environmental Fellows Program as the following components:

 - participate and engage in the EGA Fall Retreat.

-- September 21-25, 2019 in Napa California – Environmental Grantmakers Association Retreat
+- Dates to be determined in Chicago, Illinois – Environmental Grantmakers Association Fall Retreat